Tegacreatives/portfolio/README.md

 You can visit the [sanity](https://www.sanity.io/docs/create-a-sanity-project?ref=hero) documentation to know how it works.

 I'll be updating the readme as I make more updates to the project.

+### WHat you need to Know

+There are three branches in this repo, the main branch is the stable branch

+The work-section is where I make updates to the front-end section

+The sanity branch is where I make changes to my sanity studion CMS